New illustrator tool for members affected by 2015 Remedy (McCloud)

 2015 Remedy (McCloud) Pension Scams

 We’ve been notified that 3rd party organisations are contacting members of public pension schemes, such as ours, selling their help in claiming the 2015 Remedy (McCloud) benefits.
 Please refer to 2015 Remedy (McCloud) Pension Scams for further information.

 Changes to Civil Service Pensions under Remedy

 In April 2015, the Coalition Government and devolved administrations introduced reformed (defined benefit) public service pension schemes.
 Most public sector workers were moved into a new pension scheme called ‘alpha.’

 In 2018, the Court of Appeal found that some of the rules put in place back in 2015 to protect older workers by allowing them to remain in their original scheme, were discriminatory on the basis of age.

-As a result, steps are being taken to remedy those 2015 reforms, making the scheme fair to all affected members.
-Some active scheme members will start seeing changes in their pensions from April 2022.
+As a result, steps are being taken to remedy those 2015 reforms, making the pension scheme provisions fair to all members.
+Some active members will have seen changes from April 2022.

 What is the 2015 Remedy (McCloud)?